hardeepbusyqa/assignment/README.md

 # assignment : To verify the login functionality of the url: : https://www.saucedemo.com/index.html
-Exercise 1: Created Manual testcases and uploaded in the Github repository
+Exercise 1: Created Manual testcases and uploaded in the Github repository (SauceDemo.txt)

 Exercise 2: Created a Maven project and added relevant dependencies in pom.xml.
 Added packages for BaseClass, PageObjects, TestCases, Utilites, Testdata.